CareSet/ZermeloInstaller/README.md

 After that, you need follow the instructions for getting a new app registered with the auth server, downloading the corresponding credentials, and then protecting parts of your interace with the authentication system.

 You need to read the contents of the [Auth](https://github.com/CareSet/AuthenticationServer) for those instructions.

+## Logout
+To logout, redirect the url to /auth/cs/logout, this will call the JWTAuthClient to logout of the AuthServer